sst/guide/_chapters/setup-the-serverless-framework.md

   region: us-east-1
 ```

 The `service` name is pretty important.
-We are calling our service the `notes-app-api`.
+We are calling our service the `notes-api`.
 Serverless Framework creates your stack on AWS using this as the name.
 This means that if you change the name and deploy your project, it will create a **completely new project**!

 You'll notice the plugins that we've included — `serverless-bundle`, `serverless-offline`, and `serverless-dotenv-plugin`.
 The [serverless-offline](https://github.com/dherault/serverless-offline) plugin is helpful for local development.
 While the [serverless-dotenv-plugin](https://github.com/colynb/serverless-dotenv-plugin) will be used later to load the `.env` files as Lambda environment variables.